 Below are some bands that I'm into at the moment.
 They are either new favorites or old stuff I can't put down right now.
 The bands and the babbling about them will change as often as I get the chance to update this page.

 The Jesus Lizard: These guys just released a new album, Rack.
 Yeah, it's an album after 26 years.
-They were one of my favorites in the late 90's.
-I seem to go through phases of listening to them often and then taking a break for a few months.
-If it wasn't for that, they'd be 1st circle.
-What about the album you ask?
-After being cautiously optimistic for a while, the album is starting to grip my attention.
+After being cautiously optimistic for a while, the album is starting to really grip my attention.
 It's almost like they picked up where they left off.
 It does sound "later", but not in any bad forms.
 Some killer tunes, some that are okay.
 I wouldn't call any bad, though some wouldn't be on my regular playlists.
 In the end, almost entirely the opposite of what most might expect of a band coming back after 26 years.

 In Rio's life that is. :-P This is stuff that is on my playlists right now.
 Either I'm just getting to know them or they've recently resurfaced.
 More will come and some will go.